onox/orka/README.md

 - **EGL**.
 Thick bindings for EGL are provided to create a surfaceless context for rendering without the presence of a windowing system.

+## Ada Window Toolkit

-To display 3D graphics on the screen you need a library like [AWT][url-awt] to create windows with an OpenGL context and to manage input devices like the pointer, keyboard, and gamepads.
+[AWT][url-awt] is used to create windows that can display 3D graphics with an OpenGL context and to manage input devices like the pointer, keyboard, and gamepads.
+It has a similar purpose as GLFW and SDL.
 Alternatively, a library like [SDL][url-sdl] can be used instead to create windows and process input.

+Currently there is only a Wayland backend for Linux.
+Hopefully in the future a backend for Windows will be added.

+AWT also supports gamepads:

+- **Mappings**.
+Use mappings from the [SDL gamecontroller database][url-sdl-gamecontroller-db].

+- **Events**.
+Listen for (dis)connection events.

+- **Force-feedback**.
+Play and cancel rumble and periodic force-feedback effects.

+- **Motion sensor**.
+Get the linear acceleration and angular velocity using the motion sensor of a gamepad.

+- **Battery**.
+Retrieve the capacity and charging state of the battery of a gamepad.

+- **LED**.
+Get and set the color of the LED of a gamepad.

 ## Documentation